busstoptaktik/geodesy/ruminations/010-rumination.md

 Rather than being relegated to a footnote in a sub-section, this distinction should be elaborated on at chapter or at least section level.

 Additional value could be provided by more clearly describing the relation between reversible operations and their inverses.
 In the current state of affairs, the transformation from A to B that from B to A are just two unrelated transformations.

+## Notes

+**In the light of that world view,** when the apparent center of mass, related to the ED50 datum differs by approximately 200 m from that of WGS84, then it's because the Wise Fathers of ED50 had figured *"wouldn't it be nice with a coordinate system somewhat offset from the earth's centre-of-mass?".*

+So they equipped an expedition, and went underground to locate the earth's centre-of-mass.
+Once found, they surveyed an exactly defined differential distance from there, drove a stake into the earth's inner core at exactly that position, and declared with celebration: **"From here, we will survey our continent".**

 ## Further reading